acdh-oeaw/arche-assets/README.md

   (stored in `AcdhArcheAssets/uriNormRules.json`)
 * Description of input data formats accepted by [ARCHE](https://arche.acdh.oeaw.ac.at).\
   (stored in `AcdhArcheAssets/formats.json`)
-* Static files used by the ARCHE being published as a GitHub Pages (e.g. project funder logos)

 The repository provides also Python 3 and PHP bindings for accessing those assets.